chirrag03/Java-Basics/README.md

 1) A simple non-static final field must be set during creation of an object instance.
 (Can be set with field initializer, initialization block, or constructor).
 2) Adding the static modifier makes a final field a named constant.

-ASIDES START
+**:key:Key Points**
-- Fields defined in an interface are static and final by default but in abstract class you can define non static object fields.
+- Fields defined in an interface are static and final by default
+- Fields in an abstract class can be defined as static/non-static object fields

 **Why are all fields in an interface are static and final ?**
 Because no object can be created, thus fields must be static.
-We need that value or capability is there.
+We need to give that value or capability to all classes that implement this interface.
 All methods & fields in the interface are public Why? because the motive of an interface is to provide the user a set of fields and methods.
 It makes no sense to make fields private or protected.
-ASIDES END

 ### ENUMERATION Types

-Enumeration types useful for defining a type with a finite list of valid values.
+Enumeration types are useful for defining a type with a finite list of valid values.
 - Declare with enum keyword
 - Provide a comma separated value list.